Pneumonia In Pregnancy: Signs, Complications & Treatment

 Causes Of Pneumonia During Pregnancy

-Pneumonia is usually triggered by cold climate.
+Pneumonia is usually triggered by a cold climate.
 It usually occurs during the rains and winters and starts with a common cold or flu.
 A condition called chorioamnionitis in the mother can also cause neonatal sepsis and neonatal pneumonia.
 You could get pneumonia during pregnancy as you might have a weak immune system and also because of the reduced lung capacity due to the pressure put by the expanding uterus.
 These make you susceptible to pneumonia, which could be of the following types (2) (3).

 • Bacterial pneumonia: It is the leading cause of pneumonia that develops either on its own or following viral flu or cold.
 It mostly affects one lobe or a part of the lung.
 Some of the common bacteria that cause this pulmonary infection are Streptococcus pneumoniae, Mycoplasma pneumoniae, and Haemophilus influenzae.